oncodash/ontoweaver/docs/sections/iterable_data.rst

    ``owl:DataProperty``.

-If you need to call the adapter yourself, use the ``OWLAdapter`` class.
+If you need to call the adapter yourself, use the :py:class:`ontoweaver.owl.OWLAdapter` class.

 OWL Example